DMK980/DMK980/README.md

 ## Hi, My name is Derrick

-Currently a final year student studying Data Science and Analytics looking for remote work.
+Currently a final year student studying Data Science and Analytics.
 I love traveling, playing football in my spare time and have a developing interest in the financial world of trading.

 ### Skills